yecril71pl/cpp-docs.pl-pl/docs/atl/reference/ipersiststreaminitimpl-class.md

 ### <a name="remarks"></a>Uwagi

-ATL używa mapy właściwości obiektu, aby pobrać te informacje.
+ATL używa mapy właściwości obiektu do pobierania tych informacji.

-Zobacz [IPersistStreamInit:: Load](/windows/win32/api/ocidl/nf-ocidl-ipersiststreaminit-load) w Windows SDK.
+Zobacz [IPersistStreamInit::Load](/windows/win32/api/ocidl/nf-ocidl-ipersiststreaminit-load) w windows SDK.

-##  <a name="save"></a>IPersistStreamInitImpl:: Save
+## <a name="ipersiststreaminitimplsave"></a><a name="save"></a>IPersistStreamInitImpl::Zapisz

 Zapisuje właściwości obiektu do określonego strumienia.